PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: addACL(netmask)

-  Add a netmask to the existing ACL controlling which clients can send UDP and TCP queries.
+  Add a netmask to the existing ACL controlling which clients can send UDP, TCP, DNS over TLS and DNS over HTTPS queries.
 See :ref:`ACL` for more information.

   :param str netmask: A CIDR netmask, e.g. ``"192.0.2.0/24"``.
 Without a subnetmask, only the specific address is allowed.

 .. function:: setACL(netmasks)

-  Remove the existing ACL and add the netmasks from the table of those allowed to send UDP and TCP queries.
+  Remove the existing ACL and add the netmasks from the table of those allowed to send UDP, TCP, DNS over TLS and DNS over HTTPS queries.
 See :ref:`ACL` for more information.

   :param {str} netmasks: A table of CIDR netmask, e.g. ``{"192.0.2.0/24", "2001:DB8:14::/56"}``.
 Without a subnetmask, only the specific address is allowed.

 .. function:: showACL()

-  Print a list of all netmasks allowed to send queries over UDP and TCP.
+  Print a list of all netmasks allowed to send queries over UDP, TCP, DNS over TLS and DNS over HTTPS.
 See :ref:`ACL` for more information.

 EDNS Client Subnet
 ~~~~~~~~~~~~~~~~~~